linda-lai/linda-lai.github.io/README.md

 ## Design Process & Documentation
 #### Brainstorming
 As a first-time designer and developer, the process for developing a portfolio myself was an extremely challenging yet enjoyable creative and technical challenge.
 Moreover, it also provided the perfect excuse to really devle into my design influences and see patterns and divergences in the kind of visuals and colours I'm drawn to.
-This led to creating no less than three separate Pinterest boards with at least 100+ images each, grouped larging around themes of 'mono_mod_typo', 'pop_colour_surreal' and 'neon_street_dystopia' which really helped to identify colours, patterns and styles that consistently appeared.
+This led to creating no less than three separate Pinterest boards with at least 100+ images each, grouped larging around themes of 'mono_mod_typo', 'pop_colour_surreal' and 'neon_street_dystopia' which helped to identify colours, patterns and styles that consistently appeared.
 Following a content-first approach, I envisioned a design which would particularly suit typographic and vector-heavy content, rather than relying an photographic assets.

 ![pinterest-mono_mod](assets/img/pinterest_moodboard-mono_mod.png)
 ![pinterest-pop_color](assets/img/pinterest_moodboard-pop_color.png)